-How do we trade these Nasdaq Superstars?
+How do we trade these Options Income Superstars?

-Now that we have covered our favorite Nasdaq stocks to trade, the next logical question becomes how do we know which type of options trade to take?
+Now that we have covered our favorite Options Income stocks to trade, the next logical question becomes how do we know which type of options trade to take?
 As I mentioned in the watch list outline, I like to use a variety of different options strategies when trading these stocks.
 Options give us tremendous flexibility to control our risk in many types of market conditions.

 If you are just starting out with options, there is nothing wrong with sticking to long calls and long puts only.
 They will give you big profit potential while also limiting your risk.
-The problem with this approach is trading long calls and puts only allows you to make money if a stock makes a big move in your favor and it does so quickly.
-If the move isn't big enough or doesn't happen fast enough then you will not make money.